Fifth planet (hypothetical): Asteroids

 During the early 19th century, as asteroids were discovered, they were considered to be planets.
 Jupiter became the sixth planet with the discovery of Ceres in 1801.
 Soon, three more asteroids, Pallas (1802), Juno (1804), and Vesta (1807) were discovered.
 They were counted as separate planets, even though they share a single orbital spacing given by the Titius–Bode law.
 Between 1845 and 1851, eleven additional asteroids were discovered, and Jupiter had become the twentieth planet.
 At this point, astronomers began to classify asteroids as minor planets.
 Following the reclassification of the asteroids in their own group, Jupiter became the fifth planet once again.
 Following the International Astronomical Union's (IAU) redefinition of the term planet in August 2006, Ceres is now considered a dwarf planet.

 Disruption hypothesis

 The disruption hypothesis suggests that a planet which was positioned between Mars and Jupiter was destroyed, creating the asteroid belt between these planets.
 First proposed by astronomer Heinrich Wilhelm Matthias Olbers, scientists in the 20th century dubbed this hypothetical planet "Phaeton".
 Astronomers proposed various properties of Phaeton, including masses ranging from 1–8 and an icy composition.
 However, the hypothesis faced criticisms due to difficulties in adequately explaining the mechanisms behind planetary breakup.
 The Phaeton hypothesis was eventually superseded by the accretion model, as the observed properties of the asteroid belt did not fit an origin from a single, disrupted planet.

-Alternative theories, not related to natural astrophysical events, suggest that an ancient war rendered Mars uninhabitable and led to the fragmentation of Phaeton.
-Although no evidence suggests this, the idea that Mars may have once supported life has gained some credence, particularly after planetary researchers detected a large underground polar lake.